binerogroup/documentation/networking/reaching-your-instances.rst

 .. tip::

-   While it might sound appealing to mix-match the above alternatives, we strongly recommend implementing a single strategy for cloud access and instead making sure its locked down.
+   While it might sound appealing to mix-match the above alternatives, we strongly recommend implementing a single strategy for cloud access and making sure its locked down.

-   With multiple ways to access your cloud infrastructure, the risk that security might be compromised increases drastically.
+   With many ways to access your cloud infrastructure, the risk of compromise increases drastically which decreases your security.

    A well rounded solution is the client VPN.
 This will provide a good tradeoff between security and usability for management of cloud infrastructure.